cpp-tutor/abaci/README.md

 To build against C++23's `<format>` and `<print>` headers (if available) instead of fmt, use `cmake .. -DABACI_USE_STD_FORMAT=1"`.

----To build with older Boost headers, in particular version 1.74, use `cmake .. -DABACI_USE_OLDER_BOOST=1` to avoid compilation errors for `parser/Parse.cpp`.---
+To build with older Boost headers, in particular version 1.74, use `cmake .. -DABACI_USE_OLDER_BOOST=1` to avoid compilation errors for `parser/Parse.cpp`.

 Run `./abaci` without arguments to enter an interactive session, or with a source filename as the single argument to execute a script.